 - Windows Server, version 1909 (Server Core installation)

-Scanners available on GitHub(1 , 2) can be used to test if a server is vulnerable.
+Scanners available on GitHub(1, 2) used to test if a server is vulnerable.

 A remote unauthenticated attacker can execute arbitrary code on targets with unpatched SMBv3 server/client.
 An attacker can also plant a malicious worm on a target machine that could spread and rapidly infect other machines on the network.